A new tradition is taking the kids blogging world by storm this year! Have you heard about it yet??

 Carolyn of The Wise Owl Factory has been taking a writing class and another member shared a story about when she was growing up.
 She loved frogs and wondered why there was a groundhog day but not a frog day?
 Her mother and grandfather conspired and that April 1st she received cards in the mail to celebrate the day.
 Thus the tradition began!

 Carolyn found Lois’ story inspiring and has put into a PDF which you can download here.
 She’s also created some of her fun and educational printables to go along with the story of Frog Day.
-You can get a free sampler on her Wise Owl Factory website, or you can purchase a 100+ page activity pack on Teacher’s Notebook.
+You can get a free sampler on her Wise Owl Factory website.
 We’ve seen the pack and there are hours of fun activities for both individual and classroom work.

 When Carolyn shared the story with me and asked if we’d like to join in on the fun, we just knew that we HAD to!
 We could relate to the story.
 The author of Frog Day is Lois Caswell (and my mom’s name is Lois).
 And Mom’s favourite animal is…